Bryan Mahon: Early life and military career

+First World War

+Lord Kitchener, on the right on horseback, reviewing the 10th (Irish) Division at Basingstoke, Hampshire, June 1915.
+Sat behind him is Lieutenant General Mahon, the division's GOC.

 During the First World War, which began in the summer of 1914, he commanded the 2nd (Sialkot) Cavalry Brigade and in October was assigned to be the first general officer commanding (GOC) of the 10th (Irish) Division, a Kitchener's Army formation composed of civilian volunteers for the army.
 Despite being "both a protestant and a unionist", it was hoped "that his public image would boost recruitment".

 Mahon led his division during the Gallipoli campaign and, "like the majority of generals in this affair, did not emerge with his reputation intact".
 The 10th Division landed at Suvla Bay on the night of 6–7 August 1915.
 Although Mahon's division was "potentially the best of those sent to Suvla", it was split up by General Sir Ian Hamilton, commander of the Mediterranean Expeditionary Force, and thus "deprived Mahon of the chance to show what he could do".
 Furthermore, Hamilton chose to select Beauvoir De Lisle as the new commander of IX Corps, believing Mahon was not up to the task.
 Mahon, who "loathed" De Lisle, refused to serve under him and resigned his command.